helixprojectai-code/helix-ttd-v4.0/README.md

 ### 2. TPAF (Two-Party Approval Flow)
 *Mandatory Human-in-the-Loop*

-For any action classified as "High-Impact" or "Irreversible," the system enforces a strict separation of duties:
+For any action classified as "High-Impact" or "Irreversible," the system enforces a strict separation of duties.
+*See `blueprints/tpaf_runbook_v1.0.md` for the full operational guide.*

 | Role | Responsibility | Access Level |
 | :--- | :--- | :--- |